 What does this mean in practice?

-There is a place for synchronous meetings, but we try to avoid them as much as possible.
+There is a place for synchronous meetings, but we try to avoid them unless they’re the best option given the situation at hand.

 4. Hotspot hours